colinpeth/ESP32RelayGoogleControl/README.md

 Steps to Use:
 Create AdaFruit IO account
 Create a feed with desired name
+  Paste feed name into feed section of code
 Copy adafruit io username and key
 Paste new key